-We also run a LGBTIQA+ group called Prism, which is a safe place for LGBTIQA+ young people aged 12 to 25 years to socialise and connect with other young people in the LGBTIQA+ community.
+We also run a LGBTIQA+ group called Prism, which is a safe place for same sex attracted and gender diverse young people aged 12 - 25 years to socialise and connect with other young people in the LGBTIQA+ community.

 Our groups are run by headspace workers with assistance from Family Mentors and Peer Support Workers.
 Groups run during school terms, however, special programs may also be offered during school holidays.